SickRickX2/appunti/CyberSec/Access Control.md

 #### Extended access control matrix
 Considers the ability of one subject to transfer rights, create another subject and to have ‘owner’ access right to that subject.

+METTERE FOTO SLIDES

+### Mandatory Access Control
+Each subject and each object is assigned a security class.
+In the simplest formulation, security classes form a strict hierarchy and are referred to as **security levels**.
+- A subject is said to have *security clearence* of a given level
+- An object is said to have a *security classification* of a given level The security classes control the manner by which a subject ,ay acces